y-arjun-y/arjunyadav/pages-md/projects.md

 <hr />

+- <time>Aug 02, 2023</time> Read up on VAEs and Sparse Coding, and had another meeting.

 - <time>Aug 01, 2023</time> Happy to report that [this recently completed project](/#mlsafetycourse/) was not a one-off AI safety project, I'll be continuing with self-studying and research with my brother.
 Super excited!

 <hr />